simul/simul.github.io/ref/simul/base/fileloader.md

 ---
 <a name="AcquireFileContents"></a>
 ### void AcquireFileContents(void pointer, unsigned int bytes, char filename_utf8, bool open_as_text)
 Put the file's entire contents into memory, by allocating sufficiently many bytes, and setting the pointer.
 The memory should later be freed by a call to
+<a name="AcquireFileContents"></a>
+### void AcquireFileContents(void pointer, unsigned int bytes, char filename_utf8, std::vector paths, bool open_as_text)
+Put the file's entire contents into memory, by allocating sufficiently many bytes, and setting the pointer.
+The memory should later be freed by a call to
 <a name="FileExists"></a>